 She was unconvincingly portrayed as Lata, a woman who is dark in nature.
 The depth of the character is profound but the extra fake paint on her just destroys a fraction of it!
 But at least the color had something to do with the story.

 Nandita Das, a vocal critic of color bias in Bollywood often discussed how news articles about her always mentioned her “dark and dusky” skin as if to “qualify that she’s dark and yet she’s an actor”.
-Dark-skinned actresses have also experienced challenges since they are not considered beautiful according to our patriarchal notions of beauty.
+Dark-skinned actresses have also experienced challenges since they are not considered beautiful according to our normalized beauty standards.

 Tamil actress Aiswarya Rajesh spoke about the difficulties and setbacks she had faced due to her skin color in her recent TedTalk.
 She shares her experiences on the casting couch where she was advised to look for smaller roles as dark-skinned women don’t qualify as leads in films.
-But nonetheless, she is now one of the finest actresses in the country, establishing herself as a self-made actress.
+But nonetheless, she is now one of the finest actresses in the country and has established herself as a self-made actress.

 Ain’t it interesting to see how dark skin is considered a symbol of financed status and thus somewhere a mark of inferiority.

 This thought is not a “Bollywood generated” mentality.
 We ourselves have been practicing it for ages, and now is the time that we unlearn it.